-(1) A court, on its own motion, may from time to time confer a reward on an offender who has been fully or substantially complying with the conditions of a drug treatment order (including such an order made by another court) by doing one or more of the following: Sentencing Act 1997 conferring on the offender any other (d) reward considers that the court appropriate.
+(1) A court, on its own motion, may from time to time confer a reward on an offender who has been fully or substantially complying with the conditions of a drug treatment order (including such an order made by another court) by doing one or more of the following:

-Act No. 59 of 1997 s.
-27L Part 3A - Drug treatment orders (a) varying the treatment and supervision part of the order; (b) varying or cancelling an order under section 27M(1)(c); (c) making an order that some or all of a period for which the custodial part of the drug treatment order is activated under section 27M(1)(d), but which the offender is yet to serve in a prison, is no longer activated;

-(2) Under subsection (1)(a), the court may do one or more of the following:

-- add or remove program conditions; (a)

-- (b) vary core or program conditions, other than the core condition attached under section 27G(1)(a), example for to reduce

-- the frequency of treatment; or (i)

-- (ii) the degree of supervision; or

-- the frequency of drug testing. (iii)
+- (a) varying the treatment and supervision part of the order; - (b) varying or cancelling an order under section 27M(1)(c); - (c) making an order that some or all of a period for which the custodial part of the drug treatment order is activated under section 27M(1)(d), but which the offender is yet to serve in a prison, is no longer activated; - (d) conferring on the offender any other reward that the court considers appropriate. - (2) Under subsection (1)(a), the court may do one or more of the following: - (a) add or remove program conditions; - (b) vary core or program conditions, other than the core condition attached under section 27G(1)(a), for example to reduce - (i) the frequency of treatment; or - (ii) the degree of supervision; or - (iii) the frequency of drug testing.